 This licence is also used as insurance for medical and hospital expenses in case of an accident taking place during the international competition the wrestler is participating in.
 The competitor must, at the time of the weigh-in, present his licence and passport to the official delegate who, in turn shall submit it for verification to the FILA representative.
 The latter shall return it on the same day to the team manager of the said competitor.
-For competitions in which no accreditation is organised, these documents must be presented at weigh-in.
+For competitions in which no accreditation is organised, these documents must be presented at the medical control and the weigh-in.